 - Avoid hard, chewy, or crunchy foods

-- Stay mindful of clenching—especially during stressful times
+- Be mindful of clenching, especially during stress

-- Use proper pillow support and avoid sleeping on your stomach
+- Use appropriate pillow support and avoid sleeping on your stomach